 Our course prepares students to produce a range of energy-producing techniques that can be applied in the UK and globally.

-Independent Scholarly Activity (project focused on your area of interest) - You'll partake in an independent investigation applied to a topic or site of energy focus, likely to be Geothermal, Carbon Capture and Storage, Hydrocarbon Exploration/Production
+Independent Scholarly Activity (project focused on your specific area of interest) - During this final module you will partake in an independent investigation applied to a topic or site of energy focus, likely to be Geothermal, Carbon Capture, ulilisation and Storage, Hydrocarbon Exploration/Production

 Please note that our modules are subject to change - we review the content of our courses regularly, making changes where necessary to improve your experience and graduate prospects.

 Learning and teaching methods will vary between modules.
 The course is delivered face-to-face, by University lecturers and industry experts, and learning materials can be accessed online.
-You will be assessed on written reports and essays, oral presentations, independent and group assessments practical exercises, including mastery of industry-standard software suites.
+Your transferable skills will be assessed on written reports and essays, oral presentations, independent and group assessments practical exercises, including mastery of industry-standard software suites.

 Technical specialist skills include:

-- Seismic interpretation and processing (Petrel and Kingdom)
+Seismic interpretation and processing (using Schlumberger, Petrel and IHS Kingdom software)

-- Sedimentological logging of core and outcrops to industry-standards
+Sedimentological and stratigraphical logging and interpretation of core and outcrops to industry-standards

 An expert, research-active teaching team

-- Dr Dorothy Satterfield (Lecturer in GeoEnergy).
+Dr Dorothy Satterfield: (Programme Leader).
 After completing her undergraduate and postgraduate degrees at Georgia State University, Dorothy studied for her doctorate at the University of Oxford.
 Her professional interests include sedimentology, seismic interpretation, thin section petrology, and basin anaylsis.
 Dorothy is a member of several professional bodies: UK Onshore Geophysical Library trustee, and a member of the Petroleum Exploration Society of Great Britain, the London Petrophysical Society, European Association of Geoscientists and Engineers, and the GSA.